minvws/nl-covid19-notification-app-website/_questions/en/3-wat-als.md

 featuredHome: true
 featuredHomeIndex: 2
 featuredHomeIcon: mobile-check
-featuredHomeText: You are advised to stay at home until 10 days after the date of the contact.
-If you have symptoms, you should get a coronavirus test.
+featuredHomeText: If the notification in the CoronaMelder app shows that you have been close to an infected person, you can arrange to have a coronavirus test immediately, even if you have no symptoms yet.
 ---
 If you receive an notification, it means you have been near someone who has later tested positive for coronavirus.
 Don’t panic: this doesn’t mean for sure that you have coronavirus too.
 It means you have been in a high-risk situation: you could have been infected with coronavirus.